thc1006/p62-pdl1-llps-starter/SUPPLEMENTARY_MATERIALS.md

 ### Table S1: TCGA Sample Characteristics

+**Note: Survival statistics (Events, Event Rate, Follow-up) in this table are from simulated survival outcomes used for proof-of-concept methodology demonstration.
+All other characteristics (Sample Size, Age, Sex, Stage) are from real TCGA clinical data.**

 | Characteristic | LUAD | LUSC | SKCM | Total |
 |---------------|------|------|------|-------|
 | **Sample Size** | 601 | 562 | 472 | 1,635 |